-The Medicaid Quality Program collects annual data on preventive care from each MCO.
-These indicators are a blend of clinical process and outcome measures related to the topic of prevention.
+The Medicaid Quality Program collects annual data on primary care and preventive care from each MCO.
+These indicators are a blend of clinical process and outcome measures related to the topic of primary care and prevention.
 The measure set is informed by the NCQA Quality Health Plan Ratings and includes measures from HEDIS as well as the CMS Adult and Child Core Sets.
+Some measures are DHHS-developed as well.